Will hydrogen power the future of Aerospace?

 The main engine of the space shuttle used liquid hydrogen fuel.
 Note how the hydrogen flames are almost invisible compared to the bright burn of the two solid rocket boosters on either side.

 Today, hydrogen continues to show promise as a rocket propellant for both government and private industry launch systems and vehicles.
-The United Launch Alliance (ULA) Atlas Centaur stage rocket, Boeing’s Delta III and IV rockets, and Blue Origin’s BE-3 and BE-7 engines all use LH2 rocket fuel.
+The Atlas Centaur stage rocket, Delta III and IV rockets, the H-IIA rocket, and the European Ariane 5 and 6 all use LH2 rocket fuel.

-WHA Industry Connection: Many of WHA’s founding engineers began their careers at NASA, and WHA Principal Chemist Dr. Harold Beeson served on the team that developed the NASA Standard for Hydrogen and Hydrogen Systems.
-This guide was later adapted into the AIAA Guide to Safety of Hydrogen and Hydrogen Systems.
+WHA Industry Connection: Many of WHA’s founding engineers began their careers at NASA.
+WHA Principal Chemist Dr. Harold Beeson served on the team that developed the NASA Standard for Hydrogen and Hydrogen Systems.

 Hydrogen Fuel Cells in Aerospace

-A little closer to the ground, commercial industry and NASA have partnered to explore the benefits of hydrogen, not as a rocket fuel, but in a fuel cell system.
+A little closer to the ground, commercial industry and NASA have partnered to explore the benefits of hydrogen as a fuel cell system.
 The Pathfinder and Helios projects were developed by AeroVironment, Inc. under NASA’s Environmental Research Aircraft and Sensor Technology (ERAST) program.

 The Helios unmanned aircraft utilized a hydrogen fuel cell system regenerated by solar power.

-These experimental long-range unmanned vehicles utilize a hybrid system in which hydrogen fuel cells are replenished by electrical power from solar arrays.
+These experimental long-range unmanned vehicles use a hybrid system in which hydrogen fuel cells are replenished by electrical power from solar arrays.
 During the day, solar cells produce electricity which separates water into hydrogen and oxygen through electrolysis.
-At night, the fuel cells generate electricity from the stored gases, and the cycle continues.
+At night, the fuel cells generate electricity from the stored gasses, and the cycle continues.
 This unique combination offers theoretically indefinite day and night continuous operation.

 WHA Industry Connection: WHA engineers provided design support for both the Pathfinder and Helios projects.
 These projects leveraged WHA’s unique combination of expertise in both hydrogen and oxygen systems.